richardtallent/vue-simple-calendar/README.md

 I'm open to other suggestions, provided they are easily calculated and there's some reasonable use case for having them.

 ## Future plans
-[x] Keep it simple, not a kitchen-sink control.
+- [x] Keep it simple, not a kitchen-sink control.
-[x] Better docs.
+- [x] Better docs.
-[x] Add optional external stylesheets (keep scoped styling to the basics).
+- [x] Add optional external stylesheets (keep scoped styling to the basics).
-[] Add a "starts-on-Monday" mode.
+- [] Add a "starts-on-Monday" mode.
+- [] Add support for showing event times
-[] Possibly add a "week" view (no time of day, just 7 taller boxes).
+- [] Possibly add a "week" view (no time of day scaling, just 7 taller boxes).
-[] Possibly add modes for a set number of weeks, multiple months, or even a full year.
+- [] Possibly add modes for a set number of weeks, multiple months, or even a full year.
-[] Handle events with times.
+- [] Handle events with times.
-[x] Extract date manipulation methods to a separate plugin.
+- [x] Extract date manipulation methods to a separate plugin.

 PRs and issues are welcome!
 Please use the same code style.
 Use of "Prettier" is encouraged.